It is Gay Guides here again to tell you about one of the least known – but still delightful – gay cities in America – Milwaukee.

-Since the mid 1970s the most famous musical acts in the world have descended on Milwaukee for 11 days in late June and early July to hold what the Guinness Book Of World Records describes as the largest live musical festival in the world.
+Since the mid-1970s the most famous musical acts in the world have descended on Milwaukee for 11 days in late June and early July to hold what the Guinness Book Of World Records describes as the largest live music festival in the world.

 More than a million people turn up every year to watch the bands on 13 main stages set throughout a giant carnival like atmosphere.

 There are tons of local food vendors, regular fireworks shows, karaoke events, and even stand up comedy acts.

 It’s a fabulous way to listen to some great music, drool over guys playing guitars, and see just how fun Wisconsin can be.

 After all, a million people can’t be wrong, can they darlings?

 When you are done cruising the boys in the Third Ward it’s an easy stroll over to Milwaukee Riverwalk, a continuous pedestrian walkway around and into the Milwaukee River.

 There are many cafes along the walk as well as several well-known and respected brewpubs when you want to rest your weary feet.

 The city has gone out of its way to make Milwaukee Riverwalk as pleasant as possible and installed some fabulous sculptures and other examples of modern art along the route.

 The pride of the Milwaukee cultural set is the Milwaukee Art Museum – located right on Lake Michigan.